Mr. Midnight

 Mr Midnight (US title: Mr. Midnight) is a children's horror fiction book series written by Jim Aitchison under the pseudonym of James Lee.
 The series is published by Angsana Books, Flame Of The Forest Publishing.
-There are currently 130 books in the series, including 27 Special Edition titles, with more being written and released around every two to four months.
+There are currently 134 books in the series, including 28 Special Edition titles, with more being written and released around every two to four months.
 It has been translated into Burmese, Malay, Indonesian, simplified Chinese, and traditional Chinese.

 Each book in the series contains two stories.
 The first book was titled Madman's Mansion and The Monster In Mahima's Mirror.

 James Lee's books are very popular among young children and preteens and have been regarded as "Asia's answer to Harry Potter".

 In 2020, the series hit a milestone when it released Mr Midnight #100 — the 100th title in the series excluding Special Editions.

-Author

-James Lee is the author of the series.
-He has been writing since 1998.

 Books

-The latest book in the Mr Midnight book series is Mr Midnight #103.
-It contains two story, My Ghost Positioning System and Vampires, Vampires, Vampires!.
+The latest book in the Mr Midnight book series is Mr Midnight #106.
+It contains two story, The Eye Doctor of Doom and Manfrog.